NewWorldDepression/EthosFinder/README.md

 **Choose an option from the menu**:
   1) Find accounts by EMAIL 📧
   2) Find accounts by PHONE NUMBER 📱
-  3) Find accounts by PSEUDONYM / HANDLE 👤
+  3) Find accounts by USERNAME 👤
   4) Exit

 Enter the data when prompted.

-View results directly in the console or save them to a JSON file.
+View results directly in the console.